Draisaitl’s OT winner lifts Oilers past Penguins

 Evgeni Malkin returned from a lower-body injury to put Pittsburgh at full strength for the first time this season.
 The Penguins went 7-4 without Malkin, who missed 11 games.

 At one point through the first month of the season, the Penguins played without six regulars, including Malkin, four other top-nine forwards and a defenseman on their top pairing.
+Malkin played 19:45 on Saturday and tied for a team-best six shots.

+“You can see the impact he has on our team when he’s in the lineup,” Penguins coach Mike Sullivan said.
+“I thought for his first game back after missing a fair amount of time, he had a pretty good game.”

-Pittsburgh outshot Edmonton 24-10 to begin the game, and 35-15 through two periods, but the Oilers scored the first goal at 7:21 of the second.
-Cave worked around Marcus Pettersson, cut to the net from a sharp angle and beat Murray.
+Pittsburgh outshot Edmonton 24-10 to begin the game, and 35-15 through two periods, but Cave scored the Oilers’ first goal at 7:21 of the second.

+“He was our best player by far,” Draisaitl said of Smith.
+“He was unbelievable and a huge reason why we won.”

-NOTES: Pittsburgh’s power play went 0-for-5 and is 0-for-18 in the last eight games. … Penguins D John Marino played his first game against his former team.
+NOTES: Pittsburgh’s power play went 0-for-5 and is 0-for-19 in the last eight games. … Penguins D John Marino played his first game against his former team.
 Edmonton drafted Marino in 2015. … Pittsburgh scratched Dominik Kahun, Juuso Riikola and Chad Ruhwedel.
 Scratches for Edmonton were Riley Sheahan, Tomas Jurco and Brandon Manning.

 UP NEXT